 120/240V 30A (L14-30R) receptacle

-Additionally, it features 2 DC outlets: there's two 5V USB ports (1 x USB-A and 1 x USB-C) enabling convenient charging of devices like mobile phones and tablets.
+In addition, it provides 2 DC outlets: there's two 5V USB ports (1 x USB-A and 1 x USB-C) ideal for charging various electronic devices such as smartphones and tablets.

 Portability

-With its enclosed inverter generator design (L24 x W19 x H22 in), the Pulsar PGDA70BiSCO offers superior aesthetics and operates with minimized noise levels, distinguishing itself from standard, open frame generators.
-This type of design is the most modern and convenient way to recreationally generate power.
+Thanks to its closed inverter generator design (L24 x W19 x H22 in), the Pulsar PGDA70BiSCO not only offers superior aesthetics but also operates with reduced noise levels compared to a typical, open frame generator.
+The featured design follows the latest trends and is ideal for easy and recreational use.

-Despite its weight of 118 lbs, the generator is still considered 'portable,' meaning it is movable, although its heftiness may restrict portability in certain environments or require additional considerations for transportation and setup.
+Despite its 118 lbs, the generator falls under the category of 'portable,' signifying its movability, although its weight may hinder easy portability.
 Nevertheless, it can still be moved quite conveniently with the help of its set of 2 wheels and its telescopic handle, once it is placed on the ground.

 Features